Crimea prepares for referendum under heavy military presence

 But the United States and Europe could impose sanctions on dozens of Russians linked to Crimea's takeover as soon as Monday, even before the final referendum results are published.

-Despite the regional government's confidence in that outcome, it was taking no chances, distributing fliers around Simferopol recalling the patriotic fervor whipped up by the Soviets during World War Two.
+Despite the regional government's confidence in that outcome, it was taking no chances, distributing fliers around Simferopol recalling the patriotic fervour whipped up by the Soviets during World War Two.

 "Your Motherland is calling!" said one.
 "Say Yes to Russia!"